cheomanigua/webdocse/content/docs/golang/structs.md

 ## Methods & Pointers

 Methods are functions on user defined types like structs.
-They are the equivalent to class methods in OOP languAges.
+They are the equivalent to class methods in OOP languages.
 Method declarations look like function declarations, with one addition: the `receiver` specification.
 The receiver appears between the keyword *func* and the Name of the method.

 Pointers are better explained at the [pointers pAge]( {{<ref "pointers">}}), but in the example below you see how they work together with methods.